thinger-io/plugins/node-red/README.md

 When any of these events is triggered, this Node is able to inject a JSON in the flow with the identifier of the Bucket, Device, or Endpoint that has produced the event along with the relevant data.

-!!! tip
+> [!TIP]

-    If you need further technical information, you can find all the details for each node in Node-RED help dialog.
+> If you need further technical information, you can find all the details for each node in Node-RED help dialog.

 ## Useful Example Flows